 In most people, modafinil is absorbed relatively quickly over the course of 45 minutes.
 If taken with food, or you have a slow digestive function, this can take as long as 2 hours.

 Once the drug is absorbed through the digestive tract, 45-60 minutes later, it quickly reaches peak concentrations.

-Around the 4-6 hour mark, you will feel the strongest effects of the modafinil.
-This usually lasts another 2 hours.
+Around the 4–6 hour mark, you will feel the strongest effects of the modafinil.
+This usually lasts another two hours.

 The Half-Life of Modafinil